patrickfung/dnconnect/README.md

 # Darkblock DN Connector (dnconnect)

-This is just the basic confiugration file for Connect the REDIS DB for our service.
+Basic confiugration file for Connect the REDIS DB for our service.

-Mainly to provide the connection to the DN research network/node.
+Providing the connection to the DN research network/node.

 Please make sure you have following items ready before you make the connection: